jeevanvenkataramana/Tomcat-Container-Terraform/README.md

 `TODO://` Using Terraform to bring up the Tomcat server in GCP

 ### Steps to execute
 - [ ] 1.
-Copy files to a project folder.
+Copy files to a project folder and navigate to the test folder.

 - [ ] 2.
 Install Terraform.
    - [ ] a. sudo apt-get install unzip